syncfusion-content/flutter-docs/Flutter/maps/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Add a GeoJSON file for shape layer
+## Add a GeoJSON file for shape layer from various source

 The [`layers`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps/layers.html) in [`SfMaps`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps-class.html) contains collection of [`MapShapeLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer-class.html).
 The actual geographical rendering is done in the each [`MapShapeLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer-class.html).
-The [`delegate`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/delegate.html) property of the [`MapShapeLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer-class.html) is of type [`MapShapeLayerDelegate`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerDelegate-class.html).
-The path of the .json file which contains the GeoJSON data has to be set to the [`shapeFile`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerDelegate/shapeFile.html) property of the [`MapShapeLayerDelegate`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerDelegate-class.html).
+The [`source`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/source.html) property of the [`MapShapeLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer-class.html) is of type [`MapShapeSource`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource-class.html).
+The [`source`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/source.html) can be set as the .json file from an asset bundle, from network or from Uint8List as bytes.
+Use the respective constructor depends on the type of the source.

-The [`shapeDataField`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerDelegate/shapeDataField.html) property of the [`MapShapeLayerDelegate`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerDelegate-class.html) is used to refer the unique field name in the .json file to identify each shapes.
-In 'Mapping the data source' section of this document, this [`shapeDataField`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerDelegate/shapeDataField.html) will be used to map with respective value returned in [`primaryValueMapper`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerDelegate/primaryValueMapper.html) from the data source.
+The [`shapeDataField`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeDataField.html) property of the [`MapShapeSource`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource-class.html) is used to refer the unique field name in the .json file to identify each shapes.
+In 'Mapping the data source' section of this document, this [`shapeDataField`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeDataField.html) will be used to map with respective value returned in [`primaryValueMapper`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/primaryValueMapper.html) from the data source.

 N> You can get the [`australia.json`](https://www.syncfusion.com/downloads/support/directtrac/general/ze/australia-json-910278184.zip) file here.
 Add this json file to the assets folder of your root directory and refer the json file path in the `pubspec.yaml` file.

+<b>From asset bundle</b>

+Load .json data from an asset bundle.

 {% tabs %}
 {% highlight Dart %}